Program Director Q&A

 Questions with Answers

-OK not a question but so many recent tweets and our own experience last year with applicants signing up for interviews within 100 ms of the invite prompts me to speak up against the practice.
+OK not a question but so many tweets and our experience last year with applicants signing up for interviews within 100 ms of the invite prompts me to speak up against the practice.
 We never invite more candidates than the number of spots so if you get an interview you will be able to schedule it with us.
 What about a specific date desired?
 Of course that cannot be guaranteed but we have always had enough movement on the interview schedule that this mostly works out.
+This is one clear advantage of the new virtual interview paradigm.
 In some cases we have made special accomodations to allow for a candidate to interview.
 We also try to coordinate days with local programs in order to make travel cheaper and easier for our applicants.
 We recognize that this is a hectic, stressful, and expensive time and we aim to decrease all of those things to the extent possible.
 Good luck!!

 Are residents with significant others and/or children able to comfortably afford living in the area (eg, 2-bedroom apartment) with the current salary and benefits?